unst-ethz/policy-pulse/notebooks/data/GA/2025_07_23_ga_voting_md.md

 * total_non_voting: number of non-voting members.
 * total_ms: total number of Member States.
 * undl_link: link to the voting record in the UN Digital Library.

+## Data Dictionary: Transformed Resolution-Level Dataset
+* undl_id: UN Digital Library control number for the resolution.
+* resolution: Symbol of the adopted resolution.
+* date: Date of the vote.
+* session: Session number.
+* draft: symbol of the draft resolution (433,659 empty rows).
+* committee_report: Symbol of the report of the main General Assembly Committee, transmitting texts of draft resolutions.
+* meeting: Symbol of the meeting record during which the resolution was adopted.
+* title: Title of the resolution.
+* agenda_title: Title of the agenda item.
+* subjects: Concept or combination of concepts describing the subject of the resolution.
+* total_yes: Number of "yes" votes.
+* total_no: Number of "no" votes.
+* total_abstentions: Number of abstentions.
+* total_non_voting: Number of non-voting members.
+* total_ms: Total number of Member States.
+* undl_link: Link to the voting record in the UN Digital Library.
+* For each country: A column with the country name or code, indicating the specific vote (Y/N/A/X) for that resolution.

 ## Applicable Terms of Use